-Prerequisite: Geol 101 or concurrent enrollment 3 hours lab weekly or an 8 week lab at 3 hours per week with four-day field trip Introduction to study of geologic and topographic map reading and analysis; also, study of subsurface techniques utilized in determining subsurface structure as well as evolution of present-day landscape.
+Prerequisite: Geol 101 or concurrent enrollment 3 hours lab weekly or an 8 week lab at 3 hours per week with four-day field trip hours per week with four-day field trip Introduction to study of geologic and topographic map reading and analysis; also, study of subsurface techniques utilized in determining subsurface structure as well as evolution of present-day landscape.
 Rock forming mineral identification and rock identification are stressed.
 Field trips are required.
+(2)